For Nucor Corporation [NUE], Analyst sees a rise to $114. What next?

 “On behalf of Nucor’s 27,000 teammates, I want to thank GM for this recognition.
 We value our relationship with GM, particularly working with them through the pandemic which presented challenges for both of our industries.
 We look forward to strengthening the partnership we have formed,” said Leon Topalian, President and Chief Executive Officer of Nucor Corporation.
 “I would also like to congratulate our teammates for their focus on meeting the needs of our customers during a very unpredictable year.”.

-It opened the trading session at $94.43, the shares rose to $95.98 and dropped to $94.25, the range by which the price of stock traded the whole day.
-The daily chart for NUE points out that the company has recorded 84.20% gains over the past six months.
-However, it is still -149.1% lower than its most recent low trading price.
+Nucor Corporation represents 301.85 million in outstanding shares, while the company has a total market value of $29.28 billion with the latest information.
+NUE stock price has been found in the range of $95.5201 to $97.35.

-If we look at the average trading volume of 3.78M shares, NUE reached to a volume of 1959786 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.74M shares, NUE reached a trading volume of 1773565 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Nucor Corporation [NUE]: